Beryllium copper: Uses

-Alloys
+Age-hardened alloy

 Beryllium copper (C17200 & C17300) is an age-hardening alloy that attains the highest strength of any copper base alloy.
 It may be age hardened after forming into springs, intricate forms, or complex shapes.
-It is valued for spring properties, corrosion resistance, stability, conductivity, and low creep.
+It is valued for its elasticity, corrosion resistance, stability, conductivity, and low creep.

-Tempered beryllium copper is C17200 & C17300 which has been age-hardened and cold-drawn.
+Tempered beryllium copper is C17200 and C17300, which have been age-hardened and cold-drawn.
 No further heat treatment is necessary beyond possible light stress relief.
 It is sufficiently ductile to wind on its diameter and can be formed into springs and most shapes.
-The tempered wire is most useful where the properties of beryllium copper are desired, but the age hardening of finished parts is not practical.
+The tempered wire is most useful where the properties of beryllium copper are desired, but the age-hardening of finished parts is not practical.

-C17510 and C17500 beryllium copper alloys are age-hardenable and provide good electrical conductivity, physical properties, and endurance.
+C17510 and C17500 beryllium copper alloys are age-hardenable and provide good electrical conductivity, physical properties, and wear-resistance.
 They are used in springs and wire where electrical conduction or retention of properties at elevated temperatures is important.

+Specialized variants

 High-strength beryllium copper alloys contain as much as 2.7% beryllium (cast), or 1.6-2% beryllium with about 0.3% cobalt (wrought).
 The strength is achieved by age hardening.
 The thermal conductivity of these alloys lies between that of steel and aluminum.
 The cast alloys are frequently formed with injection molds.
 The wrought alloys are designated by UNS as C17200 to C17400, the cast alloys are C82000 to C82800.
 The hardening process requires rapid cooling of the annealed metal, resulting in a solid-state solution of beryllium in copper, which is then kept at 200-460 °C for at least an hour, producing a precipitation of metastable beryllide crystals in the copper matrix.
 Over-aging beyond the equilibrium phase depletes the beryllide crystals and reduces their strength.
 The beryllides in cast alloys are similar to those in wrought alloys.

 High conductivity beryllium copper alloys contain as much as 0.7% beryllium with some nickel and cobalt.
 The thermal conductivity of these alloys is greater than that of aluminum and slightly less than that of pure copper; they are often used as electrical contacts.